Sync-codes

 Notes

-• Please note that edits to sync-codes are not tracked by the user interface in DOTE.
-For instance, if you move a sync-code to a different line or to another position on the timeline, then you cannot undo those actions with the standard shortcuts.
-However, sync-codes are tracked by Checkpoints and Autobackups, so if you revert to an earlier Checkpoint or Autobackup, then the sync-codes will be restored as well.
+- Please note that edits to sync-codes are tracked by DOTE.
+For instance, if you move a sync-code to a different line or to another position on the timeline, then you can undo those actions with the Undo/Redo function, but not with the standard shortcuts.
+Moreover, sync-codes are tracked by Checkpoints and Autobackups, so if you revert to an earlier Checkpoint or Autobackup, then the sync-codes will be restored as well.

-• Also note that copying a line in the editor which has a sync-code and pasting the line does not copy the sync-code to the new location.
+- Also note that copying a line in the editor which has a sync-code and pasting the line does not copy the original sync-code to the new location.